rakurai-io/rakurai_programs/README.md

   ➤ For more details, refer to the [README](./programs/reward_distribution/README.md).

 - **Rakurai Activation CLI**
-  A command-line interface for proposing and approving multisig actions related to **Rakurai Activation** smart contract.
+  A command-line interface for proposing and approving multisig actions related to the **Rakurai Activation** smart contract.
   ➤ For more details, refer to the [README](./cli/README.md).

-## How to build and deploy program using anchor
+## How to build and deploy programs using Anchor
 This repository contains the necessary commands and steps for building, deploying, upgrading, and closing Solana programs.
 The commands utilize the Anchor framework for managing the deployment and interaction with Solana-based programs.

 ## Setup & Installation